hashicorp/consul/website/source/docs/commands/members.html.markdown

 The command-line flags are all optional.
 The list of available flags are:

-* `-role` - If provided, output is filtered to only nodes matching the regular expression for role
+* `-detailed` - If provided, output shows more detailed information about each node.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact